 The following Honors courses count as Honors seminars.
 There are no exceptions or substitutions for Honors seminars.
 Please note: not all of these courses are offered every semester or every year.

 Yes.
 Students may take ENGL 290 twice as long as the course topics are different, and may take HONR 370 any number of times as long as the course topics are different.
-If a student wants to replace a grade received in an Honors seminar, he or she must take the exact same topic the second time.
+If a student wants to replace a grade received in an Honors seminar, they must take the exact same topic the second time.

-Students may choose to do any of the following:
+Students may choose to do any combination of the following for a total of six units:

 For complete details about the Honors electives/experiential and advanced learning options, please see the Experiential and Advanced Learning page.